rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

     If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.

-Step (2): Terraform review and validate the template.
+Step (2): Terraform review and validate the template - preview the tf script with terraform plan.

 This step compares the requested resources to the state information saved by Terraform and then outputs the planned execution.
 Resources are not created in Azure.